 The fact is, as human beings we tend to put more effort into something with which we agree.
 We’re less likely to agree with the approach if we aren’t able to provide input.
 If we don’t agree with the path, then we’re much more likely to exert less than our best efforts.

 So, how do we get our team on board?
+Servant Leadership, of course.

 “To put it bluntly, servant-leaders have the humility, courage, and insight to admit that they can benefit from the expertise of others who have less power than them.
 They actively seek the ideas and unique contributions of the employees that they serve.
-This is how servant leaders create a culture of learning, and an atmosphere that encourages followers to become the very best they can.”
+This is how servant leaders create a culture of learning, and an atmosphere that encourages followers to become the very best they can.”Harvard Business Review

 Ideally, we truly care about our people and want them to succeed.
 We dedicate much of our thought processes to finding ways to teach our people and help them grow in the company and their careers.
 With that said, our primary goals and responsibilities are obviously to the organization, which provides an ulterior motive.

 If you’re like me, you’ve worked for or with companies that still use the, dare I say, outdated top-down management style.
 These organizations often have a very rigid structure where roles are defined and people are expected to stay in their respective boxes.
 (No, I’m not suggesting corporate anarchy as an alternative.)

 As a result, they exclude the very people that are likely much better suited to finding the appropriate solution.
 They make decisions and give orders, frequently making the assumption that they don’t need input from the troops.
 Sometimes, they are correct, however this type of management style usually doesn’t make people feel as though they’re part of the team.
 In the long term, many opportunities are missed.

 Servant Leadership requires us to set aside our preconceived notions and our ego.
 It requires us to consider the possibility that someone far lower on the ladder may be better positioned to tackle a given issue than we are.
 It means admitting that we don’t know everything and can’t solve every problem.

-It means having humility.
+Leadership means having humility.